 source alpha inverted according to your needs.

-The second type —
+The second type of masks —

 Surface Mask — is built-in into FaceTracker, the controls for it can be found on the right side of the first FaceTracker toolbar.
 Use it when you want to exclude some surfaces of the 3D model from tracking.
-To mark a surface to exclude, press the brush button and then mark the surfaces of the model with the brush in the
+To mark a surface to be excluded, press the brush button and then mark the surfaces of the model with the brush in the

-Viewer.
+Viewer (either in 2D or 3D view).
 You can setup the radius of the brush and switch off the mask temporarily using

 ignore checkbox.
 The